ying-teaching/python/summary/README.md

 # Summary

+The only way you can learn programming is programming a lot.
 Now it is time to review three things:

 - why you should learn programming
 - what you have learned